The 4 Stages of the Mustache Growth Cycle

-If you’re thinking about growing a mustache, or you’re in the process now, congratulations.
+If you’re thinking about growing a mustache, or you’re in the process right now, congratulations.
 Though the road may be long, the reward is sweet.
-In this guide, we’ll get down into the stages of mustache growth, from the initial growth phase to the final, mature stage.
+In this guide, we’ll get into the stages of mustache growth, from the initial growth phase to the final, mature stage.

-Additionally, we will provide a timeline for each stage to give you a better idea of what to expect during the mustache-growing process.
+We’ll also provide a timeline for each stage to give you a better idea of what to expect during the mustache-growing process.

 So whether you’re a first-time mustache grower or a seasoned pro looking to optimize your growth, read on to learn more about the stages of mustache growth and how long each one typically lasts.

-Finally, we bust some mustache myths and respond to some of the most common mustache growth stages questions.
+Finally, we bust some mustache myths and respond to some of the most common mustache growth questions.
 Let’s get started!

 Mustache Hair Growth Cycle